 Mark Zuckerberg is one of the pioneers of social media marketing.
-In 2004, when Facebook was just a social platform for Harvard University students, users were able to purchase advertising space for their promotional banners.
-These banner commercials were called Flyers and they were used by students for announcing parties and gatherings, and by small businesses from the Harvard University campus.
+In 2004, when Facebook was just a social platform for Harvard University students, users could purchase advertising space for their promotional banners.
+These banner commercials were called Flyers, and they were used by students for announcing parties and gatherings and by small businesses from the Harvard University campus.
 Flyers’ prices ranged from $10 to $40.

 Thanks to social media’s viral nature, skillful marketers can still create a huge ad reach for the price of 2004 Mark Zuckerberg’s flyer ad.
-In this article, I’m going to tell you how to create fully viral marketing campaigns on a shoestring and use a wide array of benefits that the social media advertising brings
+In this article, I will tell you how to create fully viral marketing campaigns on a shoestring and use a wide array of benefits that the social media advertising brings.

 Low-cost advertising on Facebook

-The huge popularity of Facebook ads is driven by their ROI and the modest overall price.
-Facebook allows marketers to target a very narrow audience because the users generally share a lot of personal, demographic and behavioral information on their profiles.
+The massive popularity of Facebook ads is driven by their ROI and the modest overall price.
+Facebook allows marketers to target a very narrow audience because the users generally share many personal, demographic, and behavioral information on their profiles.

 According to AdEspresso research, the cost of Facebook ads depends on many different factors, including targeted audience, ad quality, time of the year, bidding options etc. A general rule is that well-tailored ads and campaigns cost less and create more engagement.
-Many Facebook page administrators simply create an ad, determine the budget and let the platform do the rest.
-Others who invest more time and effort in audience targeting and ad creation can achieve much better results and decrease the ad’s CPC.
+Unfortunately, many Facebook page administrators create an ad, determine the budget and let the platform do the rest.
+Others who invest more time and effort in audience targeting and ad creation can achieve much better results and decrease CPC.

 These are some of the ways you can decrease the price of your Facebook advertising campaigns:

-- Choose the less expensive audience – Ads that are targeting the residents of countries with a low buying power are much less expensive.
-If you want to increase the number of visitors on your blog or website, it’ll be much cheaper to target Facebook users from Kenya, Nigeria, Pakistan, and India, than the ones from UK, Australia or the United States.
+- Choose the less expensive audience – Ads targeting the residents of countries with a low buying power are much less expensive.
+For example, suppose you want to increase the number of visitors to your blog or website.
+In that case, it’ll be much cheaper to target Facebook users from Kenya, Nigeria, Pakistan, and India, than the ones from the UK, Australia, or the United States.
 Jerry Banfield created the list of countries with the least expensive Facebook ads.

 Twitter marketing on a shoestring

-TapInfluence’s report, called The Rise of Digital Influence, determined that “Twitter users report 5.2x increase in purchase intent when they’re targeted by influencers’ promotional content.
-That’s why the main question for marketers on Twitter is how to gain more followers for their brands.
-One way to do it is by using Twitter Ads platform.
+TapInfluence’s report, called The Rise of Digital Influence, determined that “Twitter users report 5.2x increase in purchase intent when influencers’ promotional content targets them.
+That’s why the central question for marketers on Twitter is how to gain more followers for their brands.
+One way to do it is by using the Twitter Ads platform.